There is no one quite as lost as the person who is mistakenly convinced that they know exactly where they are.

-On my last trip out, the GPS broke (or I broke it.
-Whatever), so I studied the maps in a bit more detail and made sure I packed my compass.
-My trusty Silva compass has disappeared (the girls deny borrowing it).
+On my last trip out, I broke the GPS, so I studied the maps in a bit more detail and made sure I packed my compass.
+My trusty Silva compass has disappeared (the girls deny borrowing it — Justifiably, as I found it a year later in one of our emergency kits).
 So I dug out a back-up from my ‘no longer used’ gear box; the inexpensive hand-bearing compass that was the Silva’s predecessor.

 In preparation for the trip, I printed the map provided by the Ava/Cassville/Willows Springs Ranger’s Office.
 I also created my own more detailed topo map from USGS online maps.

 New for this trip was a Mountain House Sweet and Sour Pork meal; a Sawyer Squeeze water filtration system, that promised to have a much better flow than the most frustrating Sawyer Mini water filter, and another Trangia stove that Jim found in a flea market.

 Getting to the Devil’s Backbone Wilderness involves a bit of cross-country driving.
 It’s over 100 miles and two hours drive from Springfield.
 On arriving at the trailhead there were two other vehicles there, and their owners arrived back while I was getting ready to go.
 They complained about the poor quality of the trails and asked if I knew anything about it.
 I told them that the trail went north from the parking lot, but they’d headed south.
 Did they pick up a map?
 “Yes…”